💡 The Frank Takeaways:

 Going to nursing school is an excellent choice if you want to feel secure as you move through your career.
 The U.S. Bureau of Labor Statistics recently said that job opportunities for Registered Nurses are expected to grow by 15% by 2026.
 That’s a significant number!

-Knowing how important nurses are, many institutions and schools have made achieving the goal of becoming a nurse more manageable by providing additional financial aid like scholarships.
+Knowing how important nurses are, many institutions and schools have made becoming a nurse more manageable by providing additional financial aid like scholarships.
 From scholarships to tuition repayment and forgiveness, there are more ways to save now than there ever have been if you want to become a nurse.

 What scholarships are available for adult nursing students?

 The answer to that question varies.
-There are tons of scholarships out there.
-You just have to find the ones that apply to you.
+There are tons of scholarships out there, and you have to find the ones that apply to your unique situation.
 Here’s a quick breakdown of the type of scholarships that might be available to you.

 Scholarships for Nurses